-When exam days roll around, exam times will be the same as these start times.
+When exam days roll around, there will NOT be any Zoom sessions on Exam days.

 IF YOU ARE NOT AVAILABLE FOR THE TIME SET FOR YOUR CLASS, YOU WILL NOT BE ABLE TO SUCCEED IN THE COURSE, AND YOU WILL NEED TO SECURE A DIFFERENT CLASS.